louis-esco/top-react-shopping-cart/README.md

 ## Stack
 - React
+- Vitest + React Testing Library

 ## Learnings
 - Setup a React app with React router
 - Pass data to components with useState and useOutlet
 - Fetch data from API with useEffect
 - Style the app with CSS modules
-- Test app with Vite test and React Testing library
+- Test app with Vitest and React Testing library

 ## Notes
 - Testing could be improved